 - Enlarged belly: The belly will be enormously large with the belly button sticking out.
 With this big belly, an expectant mother faces difficulty in walking and performing other regular activities.

 - Stretch marks: The stretch marks become more prominent during this period.
-Applying a moisturizing cream can help relieve the itchiness.
+The US Office of Women’s Health (OASH) estimates that about twenty percent of pregnant women experience itchiness throughout pregnancy, primarily due to pregnancy hormones and skin stretching.
+Applying a moisturizing cream can help relieve the itchiness while pregnant.

 - Nesting instinct: Colostrum (the first milk that breasts produce, usually yellow) begins to leak from the nipples.

-- Cervix dilation: Your cervix starts dilating towards the later stage of pregnancy.
-If it dilates to 10cm, it indicates that the baby is on its way (5).
+- Cervix dilation: Your cervix starts dilating towards the later stage of pregnancy (7).

-- Emotional changes: You might go through anxiety and impatience as you are worried about coping with delivery and parenthood.
+- Emotional changes: You might go through anxiety and impatience as you are worried about coping with delivery, infant care, and parenthood.
 Due to the hormonal changes, you may experience mood swings too.

 How Big Is Your Baby At 40 Weeks?

-At 40 weeks, your baby reaches full-term and isfabout the size of a watermelon.
-The baby measures 20.2 inches (51. cm) from head to toe and weighs about 7.4 pounds (3.3kg) (6).
+At 40 weeks, your baby reaches full-term and is about the size of a watermelon.
+The baby measures 19.68 inches (50 cm) from head to toe and weighs about 7.7 pounds (3.5 kg) (8).

 Baby’s development at 40 weeks

-In addition to the regular check-ups, your last prenatal visit might have the following tests:
+In addition to the regular check-ups, your final prenatal care visit might include the following tests:

 - The physical test includes a pelvic examination to determine the cervical dilation (also called ripening), thinning, and softening.
 It helps the doctor to ascertain the expected time of labor.

-- Amniotic fluid index (AFI) will be checked to measure the volume of amniotic fluid.
-The normal AFI value ranges from 5-25cm and for the third trimester the AFI value is around 7cm (7). .
+- Amniotic fluidiXThe fluid surrounding the fetus to aid in its protection and healthy growth. index (AFI) will be checked to measure the volume of amniotic fluid.
+The normal AFI value ranges from 5-25cm and for the third trimester the AFI value is around 7cm on average (9).

-- Biophysical profile test (BPP) is a kind of NST using an ultrasound.
+- Biophysical profile test (BPP) is a kind of fetal well being test using an ultrasound.
 It detects the baby’s movements, breathing pattern, level of amniotic fluid and the body tone.
-This test is performed when NST produces unsatisfactory results.
+This test is performed when NST produces unsatisfactory results or when there are conditions when fetal well being must be monitored.

 Note: NST, CST, and BPP can be done at any time during the pregnancy.
 They will be done if you have health problems or your pregnancy is overdue (longer than 40 weeks).

-During your last prenatal visit, your doctor will also discuss the possibility of your pregnancy getting overdueinduction of labor C-section Most importantly, your OB/GYN will advise you to look out for the signs of labor.
+During your last prenatal visit, your doctor will also discuss the possibility of your pregnancy getting over due to induction of labor or C-section.
+Most importantly, your OB/GYN will advise you to look out for the signs of labor.

 Signs Of Labor In The 40th Week